0x90d/videoduplicatefinder/README.md

 - Cross-platform
 - Fast scanning speed
 - Ultra fast rescan
+- Optional calling ffmpeg functions natively for even more speed
 - Finds duplicate videos / images based on similarity
 - Windows, Linux and MacOS GUI

 # Requirements
 FFmpeg and FFprobe is required.
+When using native ffmpeg mode you must download SHARED and stable version of ffmpeg, which is currently `avcodec-58.dll` etc

 # Binaries